-These points are a common reason why bears believe Netflix is overvalued and due for a reality check.
-In addition, in order for Netflix to address point (i), they need to spend more money to make or acquire content.
+These points are a common reason why bears believe Netflix is overvalued and due for a pullback.
+Also, for Netflix to address point (i), they need to spend more money to make or acquire content.
 Or, have a better batting average when it comes to making hit shows.

 Those are valid points, and the bears may turn out to be right.
 Losing The Office and Friends is a big blow.
-Those shows are the definition of a Rewatchable show.
+Those shows are the definition of a Rewatchable.

 Another question: What’s the best way to produce high-quality anything?
 Writing, TV shows, software, whatever?

-To answer the question, let’s refer to this story about about a ceramics class.
+To answer the question, let’s refer to this story about a ceramics class.

-His procedure was simple: on the final day of class he would bring in his bathroom scales and weigh the work of the “quantity” group: fifty pound of pots rated an “A”, forty pounds a “B”, and so on.
-Those being graded on “quality”, however, needed to produce only one pot – albeit a perfect one – to get an “A”.
+His procedure was simple: on the final day of class, he would bring in his bathroom scales and weigh the work of the “quantity” group: fifty pounds of pots rated an “A,” forty pounds a “B,” and so on.
+However, those being graded on “quality” needed to produce only one pot – albeit a perfect one – to get an “A.”

-Well, came grading time and a curious fact emerged: The works of highest quality were all produced by the group being graded for quantity.
+Well, grading time came, and a curious fact emerged: The highest quality works were all produced by the group being graded for quantity.
 It seems that while the “quantity” group was busily churning out piles of work – and learning from their mistakes – the “quality” group had sat theorizing about perfection, and in the end had little more to show for their efforts than grandiose theories and a pile of dead clay.

 In other words, the group that took more swings ended up producing the highest quality work.